LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Introduction

-The main contributions of our work can be summarized as follows: \begin{itemize} \item We introduce a novel lane detection and classification dataset from challenging Las Vegas streets to improve performance in city areas.
+With the above motivations, we propose an end-to-end deep learning lane detection and classification model.
+The main contributions of our work can be summarized as follows:

+\begin{itemize} \item We introduce a novel lane detection and classification dataset from challenging Las Vegas streets to improve performance in city areas.
 The dataset contains curved lanes, highly occluded scenes, and roads with no visible lane markings. \item We propose a simple yet effective lane classification network that can be used with a detection model to identify lane types.
 The entire model is trained and tested in an end-to-end fashion. \item We provide lane class annotations for the TuSimple Dataset along with a simple annotation method designed to facilitate the creation of datasets in the TuSimple format.
-This resource allows for efficient dataset creation and testing, promoting ease and convenience in the annotation process. \item To train and test the models faster, we investigate the effect of using the mixed precision technique. \end{itemize}
+This resource allows for efficient dataset creation and testing, promoting ease and convenience in the annotation process. \item To train and test the models faster, we investigate the effect of using the mixed precision technique\cite{micikevicius2017mixed}. \end{itemize} To demonstrate the effectiveness of our model, we train and test it on popular TuSimple\cite{tusimple}, Caltech lane dataset\cite{aly2008real}, and our proposed LVLane dataset.
+The experiments show our model can accurately detect and classify lane markings in challenging scenarios.